 According to the CDC “early stimulation” are those actions that facilitate the gradual acquisition of cognitive, language, motor, social-emotional, and adaptive behaviors and skills during the first year of life.
 These actions consist of providing children with opportunities to explore their surrounding world with all the senses (visual, auditory, kinesthetic, olfactory and gustatory).

-By providing your children with a program of early stimulation, you’ll be giving them that highly desired boost to develop their brains and bodies.
+By providing your child with a program of early stimulation, you’ll be giving them that highly desired boost to develop their brains and bodies.

 How can I stimulate my baby?